-- 16.1 A notice of motion will be in writing and will be signed by the member presenting it. - 16.2 Notice must be delivered to the Head of Resources and Governance at his or her office no later than seven clear working days before the date of the next meeting of the Council.
-If this deadline is missed, the motion will not be included in the agenda. - 16.3 A motion must be directly relevant to matters in respect of which : (a) we have a power or powers which may be exercised or in respect of which we have a statutory or other lawful duty or duties which we are required to carry out; or (b) it involves an issue that will have a direct and material or substantive effect on the people of Clackmannanshire.
+- 16.1 A notice of motion will be in writing and will be signed by the member presenting it or will be presented by email and contain an electronic signature. - 16.2 Notice must be delivered to the Clerk at his or her office, or email address no later than seven clear working days before the date of the next meeting of the Council.
+If this deadline is missed, the motion will not be included in the agenda.

-The Head of Resources and Governance in consultation with the Governance Manager may refuse to accept any notice of motion which (due to any enactment, rule of law or any provision of these standing orders), should not be considered.
-In these circumstances, the Head of Resources and Governance in consultation with the Governance Manager will (within two working days of receiving the notice of motion) tell the member putting forward the motion of this decision and, if asked to do so, will set out reasons in writing.
+16.3 Every motion must be relevant to matters within our powers and duties or involve an issue that will affect, or is of interest to the people of Clackmannanshire.

-16.4 Motions may not contain offensive or abusive language and may not contain argument.
-The Head of Resources and Governance in consultation with the Governance Manager may refuse to accept any motion that fails to meet these requirements.
+The Clerk may refuse to accept any notice of motion which (due to any enactment, rule of law or any provision of these standing orders), should not be considered.
+In these circumstances, the Clerk will (within two working days of receiving the notice of motion) tell the member putting forward the motion of this decision and, if asked to do so, will set out reasons in writing or by email.

-- 16.5 The Head of Resources and Governance will include (in the order in which he or she received them) on the agenda for the next meeting motions of which valid notice has been given and which have been accepted in terms of Standing Orders 16.3 and 16.4.
-He or she will record the date and time of receiving the notice on the original notice. - 16.6 If the Head of Resources and Governance considers that, after having consulted the Provost, more than one motion deals with the same subject matter, only the motion lodged first will be included on the agenda. - 16.7 A motion may only be considered by a committee if it is within the powers of the committee to decide on the motion. - 16.8 If a councillor has had a motion accepted on to the agenda of any meeting, we may still consider the motion even if the councillor is not present.
+- 16.4 Motions may not contain offensive or abusive language and may not contain argument.
+The Clerk may refuse to accept any motion that fails to meet these requirements. - 16.5 The Clerk will include (in the order in which he or she received them) on the agenda for the next meeting motions of which valid notice has been given and which have been accepted in terms of Standing Orders 16.3 and 16.4.
+He or she will record the date and time of receiving the notice on the original notice. - 16.6 If the Clerk considers that, after having consulted the Provost, more than one motion deals with the same subject matter, only the motion lodged first will be included on the agenda. - 16.7 A motion may only be considered by a committee if it is within the powers of the committee to decide on the motion. - 16.8 If a councillor has had a motion accepted on to the agenda of any meeting, we may still consider the motion even if the councillor is not present.
 Before we can consider the motion and vote on it, it must be moved and seconded by members present at the meeting.
 If this fails to happen, the motion will be dropped from the agenda and cannot be raised again except as a new motion at a future meeting of the Council.